 Rather than look at the obvious choice of Dragon’s Lair, I thought shining a light on a more obscure title would be more fruitful.
-I was fortunate enough to play an original Williams Star Rider last year at a fellow collector’s meet-up last year, and really enjoyed it (thanks Karl).
+I was fortunate enough to play an original Williams Star Rider last year at a fellow collector’s meet-up, and really enjoyed it (thanks Karl).
 The game itself saw a reasonably wide release over here in the UK, and I’m aware that a few cabinets still exist in a few arcades over in the US.

 Laser Disc games don’t occupy a particularly memorable space in arcade gaming history.
 The genre had a very short shelf life, and at the time was seen as the saviour of the coin operated industry during a period of “me-too” stagnation, and an ever-increasing array of quality home conversions.
 In 1983/4, hopes were placed on this new technology to re-ignite the playing public’s enthusiasm for arcades.